Déjà Vu (Beyoncé song): Commercial performance

-"Déjà Vu" debuted on the US Billboard Hot 100 chart at number 44, less than a month before its physical release.
+"Déjà Vu" debuted on the US Billboard Hot 100 chart at number 44 a month before its physical release.
 After the release of the digital and physical components, the song sold 75,000 downloads in its first week.
 It eventually peaked at number four on the Hot 100 chart.
 The track's Freemasons/M. Joshua remix topped the US Hot Dance Club Play chart, while the album version peaked at number 18 on the same component chart.
 "Déjà Vu" also reached the top spot of the Hot Dance Singles Sales and Hot R&B/Hip-Hop Songs charts, number nine on the Rhythmic Top 40 chart, and number 14 on the Top 40 Mainstream chart.

 "Déjà Vu" reached the top 10 in eight European countries.
-Having sold 29,365 units on its first week, the single made its debut at number one on the UK Singles Chart, becoming both Beyoncé and Jay-Z's second number-one single in the UK.
+Having sold 29,365 units on its first week, the single reached number one on the UK Singles Chart, becoming both Beyoncé and Jay-Z's second number-one single in the UK.
 The single reached the top five in Hungary, Ireland, Italy, Norway, and Switzerland and entered the top 10 in Belgium, Finland, and Germany.
 In Oceania, "Déjà Vu" peaked on the Australian Singles Chart at number 12, and on the New Zealand Singles Chart at number 15.
 "Déjà Vu" emerged as the 98th best-selling single in Australia in 2006.